Community Service Project: The Best Way to Bond as a Family

 It was beyond imaginable.
 I wanted to stop and rescue the child, but we had to keep driving to our destination.
 This is the hardest thing about being a community worker; you are overwhelmed with the thousands of needs everywhere you turn.

-When we arrived, we set out on foot to distribute food and tell people about God.
+When we arrived we had no idea what kind of community service project we got into.
+We set out on foot to distribute food and tell people about God.
 One home we visited was basically a dumping ground for garbage and old metal scraps.

 The “house” was a big box on blocks with no electricity, water, or sewage.
 The people inside were barely existing.